Mark DiPietro, Chair

-Mark DiPietro is Vice President for Marketing & Communications at Landmark College, the first college for students with learning disabilities and attention challenges.
-Prior to joining the college in 2013, he had been an editor, a newspaper reporter, and a public relations consultant with Gehrung Associates, whose clientele includes many colleges and universities.
+Mark DiPietro is Vice President for Marketing & Communications at Franklin Pierce University in Rindge, N.H.
+From 2013-2024, Mark served in the same role at Landmark College, the first college for students with learning disabilities and attention challenges.
+Prior to joining Landmark, he had been an editor, a newspaper reporter, and a public relations consultant with Gehrung Associates, whose clientele includes many colleges and universities.

-At Landmark College, Mark has been responsible for international brand-building efforts across digital and traditional media outlets.
-He has organized media appearances, speaking engagements, and panel presentations for Landmark College faculty and staff, and he has presented on topics related to marketing and enrollment, including at the National Association of College Admissions Counselors’ national conference.
-Mark has also served on the steering committee of the Landmark College Center for Neurodiversity.
-In 2023, he was appointed to the Board of Directors of the Learning Disabilities Association of America.
+In his roles at Franklin Pierce University and Landmark College, Mark has been responsible for international brand-building efforts across digital and traditional media outlets.
+He has organized media appearances, speaking engagements, and panel presentations, and he has presented on topics related to marketing and enrollment, including at the National Association of College Admission Counselors and eduWeb national conferences.
+He has also served on the steering committee of the Landmark College Center for Neurodiversity, and has helped to launch Franklin Pierce University’s ASCEND program for students with ADHD, dyslexia, and other learning disabilities.

-Mark earned a B.A. in Journalism from Northeastern University and is currently enrolled in Landmark College’s Post-Baccalaureate Certificate in Learning Differences and Neurodiversity.
+Mark earned a B.A. in journalism from Northeastern University and has taken courses in Landmark College’s Post-Baccalaureate Certificate in Learning Differences and Neurodiversity.
 He lives in New Hampshire with his wife, with whom he has two adult children, and he enjoys outdoors activities, physical fitness, and the arts.

 EunMi Cho